sphynx/rokumon/README.md

 # Rokumon

-An AI for playing Rokumon game by Charles Ward: [Rokumon on BGG][https://boardgamegeek.com/thread/2380440/wip-rokumon-2020-9-card-design-contest-contest-rea]
+An AI for playing Rokumon game by Charles Ward: [Rokumon page on BGG](https://boardgamegeek.com/thread/2380440/wip-rokumon-2020-9-card-design-contest-contest-rea)